Sir William Luce Fellowship

 The Sir William Luce Memorial Fund was established to commemorate the long and distinguished career of Sir William Luce GBE, KCMG, DL (1907-77) in theMiddle Eastduring the era of the transfer of power.

-Applicants should send a CV, an outline of their proposed research and contact details for two referees by Friday 31 August 2012 to:
+Applicants should send a CV, an outline of their proposed research and contact details for two referees, preferably by email, by Wednesday 30 April 2014 to: